Njaramba-Riri/Computer_VisionCV2/README.md

-# Computer Vision Using OpenCv
+# Computer Vision Using OpenCV

 ## Unleashing the Power of Computer Vision with OpenCV